 - You must be under the age of 59 ½

 - You have received a large lump-sum payment from your 401(k) profit-sharing

 - This lump-sum payment was part of an early retirement package or severance package

 If you answered “yes” to all of the above statements, you could have options.
 Your money may be able to “rollover” into an annuity policy, without being taxed.
 There are a few methods you can obtain this money without being penalized.
 Usually, if you withdraw funds before you turn 59 ½ there would be a penalty.
 However, if you set a “Substantially Equal Periodic Payments” (SEPP) program, you may be to get funds from the account.
 This a potential tactic to access your money you believed you couldn’t attain until retirement.
 Deferred annuity taxation can have its benefits for retirees.

-BEGIN YOUR PLAN
+BEGIN YOUR Strategy

-A tax-deferred annuity plan allows you to put off taxes on the money you invest until you need it for retirement.
+A tax-deferred annuity allows you to put off taxes on the money you invest until you need it for retirement.
 Contact us at Green Line NW, today to see if a tax-deferred annuity is an option that’s right for you.